nsclass/nsclass.github.io/_posts/2020-06-14-vim-basic-commands.md

   - `*` to search the word
   - `#` to search the word in backward direction

-- Adding double quotes for selected with a visual mode
+- Adding double quotes for selected text with a visual mode

   - Select text with a visual mode then press `S"`